odino/react-in-1000-words/README.md

 and, whenever the user types on the input, we update the state.

-When the state changes, React is smart enough to call the `render` method again, thus updating the UI.
+When the state changes, React is smart enough to call the `render` method again, thus updating the UI (try typing in [this fiddle](https://jsfiddle.net/rbvrkhxz/)).
 This is a very important concept in React: **when state changes, the component re-renders**.

 Note you can't just do `this.state.password = e.target.value`,